intergalactictrash/OptimusPrime/README.md

 -Subtract two from product <br>
 <b>Problem:</b><br>
 --The product of some lists requires either addition or subraction of 2 or 4 to achieve prime number.<br>
---I'm searching for a cyclic relationship/pattern between what number must be added/subtracted to the list-product and number of list elements or number of digits in list-product.
+--I'm searching for a cyclic relationship/pattern between what number must be added/subtracted to the list-product and number of list elements or number of digits in list-product ect...